A physical, expressionistic assault on the relentless pressure of urban life at its breaking point.

 Fragments of a lost relationship ghost past at breakneck speed.
 Malcolm and Julia are young, independent, and successful.
 But when you're up at 6, home at 9, and can't remember the weekend, success can feel more like a constant race with failure - if you can slow down long enough to feel anything.

-A physical, expressionistic assault on the relentless pressure of urban life at its breaking point.
 In Touch questions the unholistic expectations of our society: the disconnection of mind from body, work from play, sex from love, and one person from another.

 Malcolm (Christopher Samuel Carroll) and Julia (Roseanne Lynch) have let their relationship die.
 The story moves in episodes back and forth through fragmentary scenes, hinting at what was squandered, and the isolation of each of their lives since.
 This failed relationship between two individuals becomes a prism to inspect the alienation of city life in Dublin, satirising corporate culture and reflecting the lifestyle of a failed economy.